 So would most probably Lewis Gompertz 300 years later; Jewish author and inventor, anti-slave abolitionist, one of the founders of the animal welfare-organization SPCA (The Society for the Prevention of Cruelty to Animals) who resigned from The SPCA because he thought the organization’s view and strategy on animal rights was too feeble.
 Gompertz, who lived between 1779 and 1861, called for radical reforms in general, practised vegetarianism, and even refused to use horse-drawn carts – a common mode of transportation in Gompertz’ time.
 All slavery, be it man versus man or man versus animals, was to be abolished, according to Gompertz.

 Now, why is this somewhat heretic tradition, of respecting animals fully, so little known?
-And is it necessarily combined with respect for all mankind, as seems to be the case in the cited examples?
-The philosophy of animal rights, as an ideology, seems to be; it has a logic: the respect of all sentient beings, of all beings that can appreciate being respectfully treated and free, be it animal or man.
+And, is it necessarily combined with respect for all mankind, as seems to be the case in the cited examples?
+The philosophy of animal rights, as an ideology, seems to be; it has a logic: the respect and reverence for all sentient beings, for all beings that can appreciate being respectfully treated and free, be it animal or man.
 The case of vegetarianism is slightly different.
 Vegetarianism is a habit that can be adopted for different reasons (health, economy, ecology, hygiene etc), and it can be combined with different ideologies.
 Actually the ethnic mass murderer Adolf Hitler, for example, did eat vegetarian food from time to time, though his favourite dish was stuffed pigeon, hardly a vegetarian course.
-He also wanted to be seen as an animal lover, while simultaneously banning animal- and vegetarian organizations.
+He also wanted to be seen as an animal lover, while simultaneously banning animal protection societies and vegetarian organizations.

 Hitler is not alone in banning animal rights.
 Historically, up until today, Western culture has often responded to the ideas of animal rights and practices with silence, neglect, disrespect, ridicule and even violence.
 People have been silenced, by not being allowed to speak or write, or publish, people have been, and still are, even diagnosed as sick.
-An example is the famous author Franz Kafka who in a recent biography is said to have been a victim of a certain non-starving form of anorexia – meaning his well reflected ethical vegetarianism (!).
-People who refuse meat are still being ridiculed, and sometimes even forced to eat animals.
+An example is the famous author Franz Kafka who in a recent biography is said to have been a victim of a certain non starving form of anorexia, meaning his well reflected ethical vegetarianism (!).
+Even today, people who refuse meat are being ridiculed, and sometimes even forced to eat animals.
 At home, at schools, in prisons, in hospitals.

 It may be that our dominant history, our failure to record other ideas than the winning and currently practised ones, has do with a lack of perspective.
 Our present culture may have difficulties seeing itself, and its history, as an animal-using/animal exploiting culture.
-In this situation, devoid of self-reflection, this culture has had, and still has, difficulties recognizing criticism and alternatives to using animals.
+In this situation, devoid of self-reflection, this culture has had, and still has, difficulties acknowledging critique and alternatives to using animals.

 The present culture harbours, I would say, a ’meat-norm’, 'meat normativity', as well as a ’hu-man-norm’, 'human-male normativity'.
 In a sort of narcissistic self-drowning our present culture cannot and does not see its own ways from the outside.
-When these norms look upon other forms, deviant to their own, the deviances tend to be devaluated.
-Animals, for example, are measured by the human-male norm.
+When the prevailing norms relate to other diverging forms, they tend to devaluate these.
+Animals, for example, are measured by the human male norm.
 Qualities that do resemble ours, species that look and behave somewhat like us (humans), tend to be given a high value.
 Traits and species that do not look and behave and grasp the world around them like we do, tend to be given a lower value or no value at all.
 Consider our different attitude toward chimpanzees versus cows.
 Or dogs versus pigeons or parrots.
 As the poet William Blake wrote: